JimBobUKII/my_knowledgebase/articles/markdown/guide/basic/index.md

     ```

     > [!NOTE]
-    > this will stop the upload of the `web` directory to `master` branch (no point in having html pages in master)
+    > this will stop the upload of the `_site` (web) directory to `master` branch (no point in having html pages in master)

-  * Add any additional folders within your project to `.hitignore` you do not want uploading to git branch
+  * Add any additional folders within your project to `.gitignore` you do not want uploading to git branch
   * Initialise git

 	```bash